-For improved control of difficult weeds, including Wild garlic and Wild onion, apply $\frac{2}{3}$ to $1-\frac{1}{3}$ pints of product per acre.
+For improved control of difficult weeds, including Wild garlic and Wild onion, apply 2/3 to 1-1/3 pints of product per acre.
 Since these rates may injure the crop, do not use unless possible crop damage is acceptable.
 For the higher rates on barley and Spring wheat, consult your local State Agricultural Experiment Station or Extension Service weed specialist for recommendations or suggestions to fit local conditions.

-SORGHUM (Milo): For post-emergent control in average conditions, use 1⁄2 pint; dry conditions (Western States), use 1/s pint with 5 gallons of water by air or 6 to 20 gallons with ground equipment to make per acre applications.
+SORGHUM (Milo): For post-emergent control in average conditions, use 1/3 pint; dry conditions (Western States), use 1/3 to 1/2 pint with 5 gallons of water by air or 6 to 20 gallons with ground equipment to make per acre applications.
 Apply to sorghum when crop is 5 to 15 inches high to top of canopy with secondary roots well established.
 If sorghum is taller than 8 inches, use drop nozzles to keep the spray off the foliage as much as possible.
 Do not apply during boot, flowering or early dough stage.
-Rates of up to 1⁄2 pint per acre may be used to control some hard-to-control weeds.
+Rates of up to 2/3 pint per acre may be used to control some hard-to-control weeds.
 However, the chance of crop injury is increased with the higher rates.
 Do not use with oil.
 Because temporary injury may occur if conditions of high temperature and high soil moisture exist, use lower rate.
 Varieties vary in tolerance to 2,4-D and some hybrids are quite sensitive.
-Spray only varieties known to be tolerant to 2,4-D. Contact seed company or your Agricultural Experiment Station or Extension Service weed specialist for this information.
+Spray only varieties known to be tolerant to 2,4-D. Contact seed company or your Agricultural Experiment Station or Extension Service weed specialist for this information